Dr. Juliet Brophy

 Chicago, Illinois 60660

 Juliet K Brophy is a Biological Anthropologist with a specialization in Paleoanthropology.
-Her particular research interests involve documenting the paleoenvironments associated with the South African hominins and how changes in these environments might have influenced hominin evolution.
-She is currently the Director of Bovid Studies at the Institute of Human Evolution, University of Witwatersrand, Johannesburg for the Australopithecus sediba site of Malapa.
-She has been involved in excavations at several fossil localities in South Africa including Plover’s Lake, Coopers, and Gladysvale Cave, and has recently expanded her work into Botswana.
-At present Juliet is senior research assistant in charge of field operations at the early Pliocene site of Matjhabeng in the Free State of South Africa.
+Her particular research interests involve using morphometric analyses to examine taxonomic differences among Plio-Pleistocene fossil hominins and evaluate phylogenetic hypotheses regarding their evolution.
+Specifically, she employs a two-dimensional morphometric tool, Elliptical Fourier Function Analysis (EFFA), to quantify and identify species-specific dental characteristics.
+She is one of the dental morphologists investigating the teeth of Australopithecus sediba from the site of Malapa, South Africa.
+In May 2014, she began analyzing teeth from a newly discovered fossil site called Rising Star.
+Her ongoing research helped establish the phylogenetic position of the new fossils, which have been attributed to a new species of early Homo.
+She is also interested in documenting the paleoenvironments associated with the South African hominins and assessing how changes in these environments might have influenced hominin evolution.
+She is currently the Director of Bovid Studies at the Institute of Human Evolution, University of Witwatersrand, Johannesburg for Malapa.
+She has been involved in excavations at several fossil localities in South Africa including Plover’s Lake, Coopers, and Gladysvale Cave and, at present, Juliet is senior research assistant in charge of field operations at the early Pliocene site of Matjhabeng in the Free State of South Africa.
 In addition to her excavation experience, Juliet is also interested in the taphonomic effects of hominin and carnivore activities on patterns of bone fragmentation.

 2014 Brophy, J.K., de Ruiter, D.J., Athreya, S., DeWitt, T.J.
 Quantitative morphological analysis of bovid teeth and its implications for paleoenvironmental reconstructions in South Africa.
 Journal of Archaeological Science 41:376-388.